AdobeDocs/experience-platform.en/help/dashboards/guides/profiles.md

 ### (Beta) [!UICONTROL Profiles by completeness] {#profile-completeness}

+>[!CONTEXTUALHELP]
+>id="platform_dashboards_profile_completeness"
+>title="The Profiles by completeness widget"
+>abstract="The **Profiles by completeness** donut chart displays the percentage of profile attributes that are filled with non-null values among all observed attributes.
+The data is accurate as of the last processing date.
+>additional-url="https://experienceleague.adobe.com/docs/experience-platform/dashboards/guides/profiles.html#profile-completeness" text="Learn more from documentation"

-This widget creates a circle chart of profile completeness since the last processing date.
+The [!UICONTROL Profiles by completeness] widget creates a donut chart of profile completeness since the last processing date.
 The completeness of a profile is measured by the percentage of attributes that are filled with non-null values among all observed attributes.

 This widget shows the proportion of profiles that are of high, medium, or low completeness.
 By default, there are three levels of completeness configured: